tinyos/tinyos-main/apps/tutorials/BlinkConfig/README.txt

 written to, and read from, the flash storage.

 A successful test will turn on both the green and blue (yellow) LEDs.
-A failed test will turn on the red led.
+A failed test is any other LED combination.

 Tools: